 Private-Pay Units: 8

-Built in 2008, this three story, 67,000 square foot noncombustible building is located at 850 - 14th Avenue.
-Nestled among a variety of seniors affordable and supportive housing and Ironwood Place, the new 54 unit assisted living and adult day program complex, makes it an ideal location to create a true community of care where seniors can age in place.
-Beautifully landscaped gardens.
-Hair salon.
-Tuck Shop.
-Dental Hygiene, Physiotherapy and Occupational Therapy Consultation Rooms.
+Built in 2008, this three story, 67,000 square foot non-combustible building is located at 850 - 14th Avenue.
+New Horizons is nestled among a variety of seniors affordable and supportive housing and is close to Ironwood Place, the new 54 unit assisted living and adult day program complex.
+The addition of New Horizons Care has created a neighbourhood which functions as a community of care where seniors can age in place.
+Features include a bright, open design with social and activities areas, beautifully landscaped gardens, a hair salon, a Tuck Shop and consultation with a dental hygienist, Physiotherapy and Occupational Therapy.

 New Horizons Community of Care is nestled in the heart of the community surrounded by residential and commercial neighbourhoods.
 Within walking distance to Discovery Mall, Campbell River Common and Maritime Shopping Centre.
 Interconnected to the city through excellent pedestrian walkways, bus service, handi-dart and the New Horizons Care bus.
 Adjacent to several seniors’ independent living apartments and Ironwood Place Assisted Living Facility.

 New Horizons Community of Care combines several philosophies of care to make it home.
 Some of these include the Eden Alternative which focuses on living and continued growth and Gentle Care Dementia.
 However, you will hear us say more often “We simply take care of Moms and Dads, Grandmas & Grandpas just like they were our own.” and “We don’t just admit a resident to our home, it’s a family package.”
 We take a person centred care approach – focusing on each individual and their needs and interests.